monika76five/Data-Confidentiality/README.md

 2. <ins>Read ```Hu, J. (2019)``` Section 4.2.6 in the References folder, and prepare the following results.<ins>
     1. <ins>In the datasets folder, find ```ACSdata_org.csv``` and ```ACSdata_syn.csv```.</ins>
-        1. Note that these datasets exlucde the HISP variable in the ACS data dictionary, but everything other variable stays the same with the same name and description.
+        1. Note that these datasets exlucde the HISP variable in the ACS data dictionary, but every other variable stays the same with the same name and description.
         2. Note that in ```ACSdata_syn.csv```, the following four variables are synthesized: ```LANX, WAOB, DIS, HICOV```.
     2. <ins>Assume the known variables (by the intruder) are: ```SEX, RACE, MAR```, calculate the expected match risk, the true match rate, and the false match rate.</ins> Note that
         1. "records with the highest match probability for the target" refers to the records sharing the same known combination